 Some career possibilities

 A career as an optometrist will provide you with a challenging and rewarding career as you will meet, treat and work with a variety of different people.
-There are many job opportunities including high street opticians, hospital eye departments, private practice, the armed forces, or you could go on to teach or undertake postgraduate study in areas such as visual science, physiological optics or optometry.
+There are many job opportunities including high street opticians, hospital eye departments and private practice, or you could go on to teach or undertake postgraduate study in areas such as visual science, physiological optics or optometry.

 What do I need to get on a course?